GROW South Dakota Community Programs

 GROW SD, as Intermediary of a Rural Community Development Initiative (RCDI) grant, supports the efforts of the South Dakota Native Homeownership Coalition and commits staff and resources to implement technical assistance, training and capacity building.
 The coalition is designed to increase sustainability and individual effectiveness of the sub-recipients with the ultimate goal of increasing homeownership opportunities for Native Americans in the State of South Dakota.
 SDNHOC Partners Include: Thunder Valley Community Development Corporation, South Dakota Housing Development Authority, Neighborworks Dakota Home Resources, Mazaska Owecaso Otipi Financial Inc., Four Bands Community Fund, Wild Horse Butte Community Development Corporation, Oglala Sioux Tribe Partnership for Housing Inc, Lakota Fund Inc, and the Sisseton Wahpeton Housing Authority.

-GROW South Dakota built and renovated two schools to meet a critical need for underserved populations in distressed areas of South Dakota.
-This is an innovative financial structure to meet this critical need by creating two separate Limited Liability Companies (LLC) that utilized New Market Tax Credits and other loan funds to build/renovate the Rockyford and Batesland schools on the Lakota Pine Ridge Indian Reservation in Shannon County, South Dakota.
-Rockyford School LLC and Batesland School LLC, will lease the completed facilities back to the school districts in these low-income communities.
-The financial structure offered by GROW South Dakota allows the school district to build/renovate schools in these low-income communities.
-Not only will the Rockyford and Batesland schools increase educational resources for students, but they will also retain/create 356 jobs in the Shannon County School District.
+GROW South Dakota built and renovated two schools with two additional schools in progress to meet a critical education need for underserved populations in distressed areas of South Dakota.
+The project used an innovative financial structure by creating Limited Liability Companies (LLC) that utilized New Market Tax Credits (NMTC), a program designed to attract private investment in community and economic development efforts in distressed communities.
+The LLCs were able to build/renovate the Rockyford and Batesland elementary schools and are currently working on Wolf Creek elementary school and a high school career and technical education center.
+All schools are on the Lakota Pine Ridge Indian Reservation in Oglala Lakota County, South Dakota.
+Under the arrangement, the LLCs lease the facilities to the school district for a period of time.
+Both Rockyford and Batesland schools have been transferred back to the school district.
+Without the financial structure offered by GROW South Dakota, the school district would not otherwise be able to access the NMTC funds.
+The school projects increase educational resources for students and also create and retain hundreds of jobs in the Oglala Lakota County School District.